renzjared/egg-roll/README.md

  * `TERMINATE` - Ends the current game session and closes the game.

 <h2>How the Game Works</h2>
 This Egg Roll game is specifically designed to be modular and easy to understand.
-It consists of five (5) Python scripts (plus an additional script for tests).
+It consists of six (6) Python scripts (plus an additional script for tests).
 This also makes testing easier.<br>

 <h3>Key Files</h3>

- * `egg_roll.py` - The main entry point of the game.
+ * `egg_roll_basic.py` - The main entry point of the game.
 This is the script that is launched by the user to start the game.
 It initializes the game, processes user inputs, updates the game state, and displays the results.<br/>
+ * **[Bonus]** `egg_roll.py` - Same as the above, but contains bonus feature implementations of the game (see **Bonus Points** section below).<br/>
  * `game_utils.py` - This script provides core game functionalities and algorithms, including functions for moving eggs, calculating egg positions, and checking game conditions.<br/>
- * `main_menu.py` - Manages the main menu screen, including the options displayed and handling user selections.<br/>
  * `terminal_utils.py` - Contains utility functions for handling terminal operations such as clearing the screen, getting terminal dimensions, and text formatting.<br/>
+ * **[Bonus]** `main_menu.py` - Manages the main menu screen, including the options displayed and handling user selections.<br/>
- * `leaderboard_utils.py` - Contains utility functions for reading and updating the leaderboards.<br/>
+ * **[Bonus]** `leaderboard_utils.py` - Contains utility functions for reading and updating the leaderboards.<br/>

 <h3>Game Flow</h3>

  `1.` **Initialization**<br/>
- The game starts when `egg_roll.py` is called by the user-player.
-There are two possible scenarios.<br/>
+ The game starts when `egg_roll_basic.py` or `egg_roll.py` is called by the user-player.
+This script first checks if there is a level filename argument thtat is passed by the player.<br/>
- * If a level filename argument (such as `level1.in`) is provided by the user, the level is launched.
+ * If a level filename argument (such as `level1.in`) is provided by the user, the level is read by the function `read_level()` and launched.
- * If no level filename argument is provided, the game launches the main menu.
+ * If no level filename argument is provided:
+   * [Basic]: An error message is displayed, prompting the player to enter a valid level filename argument.
-   * From the main menu, the player can then launch a level by providing a level filename to play that particular level.
+   * **[Bonus]**: The main menu is displayed.
+From the main menu, the player can then launch a level by providing a level filename (or number) to play that particular level.

  `2.` **Main Game Loop**<br/>
+ The main game loop is handled by the `main` function of `egg_roll_basic.py` (or `egg_roll.py`) Once the player has identified a level to play, the initial state of the level grid is displayed and the game loop begins.
 The game loop continues as long as there are eggs left in the grid **AND** there are still moves to be made.
  * At each loop, the game presents the current state of the level grid and prompts the player for moves.
- * `validate_moves(moveset, remaining_moves` sanitizes the player's input and removes excess moves.
+ * `validate_moves()` is a function that sanitizes the player's input and removes excess moves.
+It removes excess and invalid characters (such as emojis and numbers).
  * The `roll(grid, moves, max_moves)` function then processes each move *individually*, updates the grid and calculates the points gained or lost.

  `3.` **End of the Game**<br/>
- * When the maximum number of moves is reached by the player **OR** there are no more eggs to move, the final state of the grid and final game statistics is presented to the player.
+ * When the maximum number of moves is reached by the player **OR** there are no more eggs to move, `display_final_state()` is run and the final game statistics is presented to the player.
+ * [Basic]: The game terminates immediately after displaying the final game statistics.
- * The player is then given the option to play again, return to the main menu, or exit the game.
+ * **[Bonus]**: The player is then given the option to play again, return to the main menu, or exit the game.

 <h2>Running Tests</h2>